marlon4dashen/pathFinder/README.md

 # pathFinder

-A pathfinding algorithm visulization application built with JavaFX and JavaSwing in Eclipse.
+A pathfinding algorithm visualization application built with JavaFX and JavaSwing in Eclipse.

 ## Pre-req